US Virgin Islands: house prices continue to rise, albeit at a slower pace

 The past decade has not been kind to the USVI.
 USVI’s GDP dipped 6.6% in 2009.
 After a short-lived recovery in 2010 (GDP up 0.9%), GDP plunged again by 8.2% in 2011, and then fell by a huge 15% in 2012, by 5.8% in 2013, and by 1% in 2014, mainly because of the closure of the HOVENSA refinery in 2012, which caused the layoff of around 1,200 employees.

-No figures are yet available for 2015, but the economy remains weak.
-In January 2015, the overall unemployment rate in the U.S. Virgin Islands stood at 11.6%, down from 12.1% in the previous year, as many hospitality workers have been laid off or furloughed, according to the USVI Bureau of Economic Research.
-In St. Croix, the jobless rate fell to 12% from 13.6% over the same period.
-In contrast, in St. Thomas/St. John, the jobless rate rose to 11.2%, from 10.7%.
+In July 2018, the overall unemployment rate in the U.S. Virgin Islands stood at 9.2%, slightly down from 10% in the previous year, as many hospitality workers have been laid off or furloughed, according to the USVI Bureau of Economic Research.
+In St. Croix, the jobless rate fell to 8.9% from 11.3% over the same period.
+In contrast, in St. Thomas/St. John, the jobless rate slightly rose to 9.4%, from 9.1%.